corcorana/restingIAF/iaf_manu.md

 \includegraphics[width=0.7\textwidth]{figs/decision_flow2.pdf}
 \end{figure}

-The analysis process can be divided into two main phases: first, PAF and individualised alpha-band windows are estimated for each channel included in the analysis (Figure 7(a)); second, estimates are averaged across channels (and grand averaged across recordings, if possible; Figure 7(b)).
+The analysis process can be divided into two main phases:
+First, PAF and individualised alpha-band windows are estimated for each channel included in the analysis (Figure 7(a)).
+Second, estimates are averaged across channels (and grand averaged across recordings, if possible; Figure 7(b)).

 For each channel subjected to analysis, the PSD is estimated, and extraneous frequency bins beyond the span of the filter passband excluded.
 Spectral data are then normalised by dividing each power estimate by the mean power of the truncated spectrum.